 In March 2016, FASB issued ASU 2016-08 related to revenue recognition.
 This standard is an amendment to ASU 2014-09 relating to revenue from contracts with customers.
 This amendment clarifies an entity's revenue recognition for a performance obligation based on principal versus agent considerations.
-This standard must be applied retroactively to each prior reporting period presented or retrospectively with the cumulative effect of applying the standard recognized in the period adopted.
-As amended, the standard is effective for interim and annual periods beginning after December 15, 2017 and cannot be adopted before that effective date.
+This standard has the same effective date and transition requirements as ASU 2014-09, as amended, which requires that the guidance must be applied retroactively to each prior reporting period presented or retrospectively with the cumulative effect of applying the standard recognized in the period adopted.
+As amended, the standard is effective for interim and annual periods beginning after December 15, 2017 and cannot be adopted before the original effective date, which was for periods beginning after December 15, 2016.
 We are currently evaluating the impact that this standard may have on our financial statements once it is adopted.

-In March 2016, the FASB issued ASU 2016-09 that changes the accounting for certain aspects of share-based payments to employees.
+In March 2016, FASB issued ASU 2016-09 that changes the accounting for certain aspects of share-based payments to employees.
 The guidance requires the recognition of the income tax effects of awards in the income statement when the awards vest or are settled, thus eliminating additional paid in capital pools.
 The guidance also allows for the employer to repurchase more of an employee's shares for tax withholding purposes without triggering liability accounting and for making a policy election to account for forfeitures as they occur rather than on an estimated basis.
 The guidance is effective for interim and annual periods beginning after December 15, 2016 with early adoption permitted.
 We are currently evaluating the impact that this standard may have on our financial statements once it is adopted and the timing of adoption.